JabRef/user-documentation/en/setup/bibtexkeypatterns.md

 ## Key patterns

 The key pattern can contain any text you wish, in addition to field markers that indicate that a specific field of the entry should be inserted at that position of the key.
 A field marker generally consists of the field name enclosed in square braces, e.g. **\[volume\]**.
 If the field is undefined in an entry at the time of key generation, no text will be inserted by the field marker.
+**Note:** if you are using JabRef 5, in order for your changes to be retained, you must hit "enter" on your keyboard before clicking on the "Save" button.

 ### Default key pattern